microsoft/NubesGen/docs/what-is-nubesgen/features.md

 ## REST API

-Ai it's core, NubesGen is _just_ a REST API.
+At its core, NubesGen is _just_ a REST API.
 You can use NubesGen [from another application or from the command line with cURL](/reference/rest-api/)?